 On March 7th, 1983, New Order pioneered dance music with the release of the best selling 12 inch single of all time—Blue Monday, whose initial run sold over 700,000 copies.
 The song is perhaps the most acclaimed and even influential synth-pop track of all time.

 So, now that you know a bit about the 12 inch single, let's get on with the show.

-12 inches of the 80’s takes us back to 1983 and a song that came from the album Faster Than The Speed of Light.
+12 inches of the 80’s takes us back to 1987 and the 3rd single to be released from an album called Kick.

-Here's 12 inches of 1983 with Bonnie Tyler and Total Eclipse of the Heart - the extended mix.
+Here’s 12 inches of 80’s with INXS and New Sensation - the extended mix.